lurr98/spanish_variation/models/models_info.md

 1. preprocessing
     - read corpus
-    - tokenisation, lemmatisation and POS-tagging
+    - tokenisation, lemmatisation and POS-tagging (already provided)
     - lowercase everything
         - since capitalisation only happens for NE in Spanish and these are already tagged anyway, so lowercasing **all** data should not pose a problem
 2. extract features